-The Moleskine Pen+ Smart Writing Set is a digital notebook that uses Ncoded technology to capture and store your handwritten notes digitally.
+The Moleskine Notes App Pen+ Smart Writing Set is a digital notebook that uses Ncoded technology to capture and store your written notes digitally.

-The digital notebook comes with a special pen that automatically syncs your notes with the Moleskine Notes app.
+The Moleskine notes app digital notebook comes with a special pen that automatically syncs your notes with the Moleskine Notes app.

-You can also use the app to organize, edit, and share your notes.
-The digital notebook is available in dot grid, lined, or blank templates.
+You can also use the Moleskin Notes app to organize, edit, and share your notes.
+The notebook is available in dot grid, lined, or blank templates.

 One downside of the Moleskine Pen+ is that it doesn’t come with an eraser; if you make a mistake, you’ll have to start over on a new page.

-Additionally, you will need ink refills for the pen, but you can use any type of ballpoint pen refill.
+Additionally, you will need ink refills for the refillable ballpoint pen, but you can use any type of ballpoint pen refill.

 The Moleskine Pen+ is a great digital notebook for those who want the convenience of digital storage but still want to write with pen and paper.